A more privacy-friendly blog

 Comments#

 Disqus is a popular comment solution for static websites.
-They were recently acquired by Zeta Global, a marketing company, and their business model is supported only by ads.
+Zeta Global, a marketing company, acquired them, and their business model relies solely on ads.
 On the technical side, Disqus also loads several hundred kilobytes of resources.
-Therefore, many websites load Disqus on demand.
-That’s what I did.
-This doesn’t solve the privacy problem and I had the sentiment people were less eager to leave a comment if they had to execute an additional action.
+Many websites therefore load Disqus on demand.
+That is what I did.
+This does not solve the privacy problem and I felt people were less eager to leave a comment when they had to perform an additional action.

 Update (2019-01)

-A year later, I can confirm the number of comments has significantly increased after removing this additional step.
-Between 2011 and 2015, the site harvested about 140 comments.
-In 2016, Disqus was no longer loaded automatically and the number of comments was halved.
+A year later, comments increased significantly after removing this additional step.
+Between 2011 and 2015, the site collected about 140 comments.
+In 2016, Disqus was no longer loaded automatically and the number of comments halved.
 In 2018, after switching to Isso and automatic loading, there were 158 comments.

-For some time, I thought about implementing my own comment system around Atom feeds.
-Each page would get its feed of comments.
-A piece of JavaScript would turn these feeds into HTML and comments could still be read without JavaScript, thanks to the default rendering provided by browsers.
+For some time, I considered building my own comment system around Atom feeds.
+Each page would get its own feed of comments.
+A piece of JavaScript would turn these feeds into HTML, and comments could still be read without JavaScript, thanks to the default rendering browsers provide.
 People could also subscribe to these feeds: no need for mail notifications!
 The feeds would be served as static files and updated on new comments by a small piece of server-side code.
-Again, this could work without JavaScript.
+This could also work without JavaScript.

 Day Planner by Fowl Language Comics